 At Roto-o-Rangi School, we offer regular homework segments for students.
 Students will have a variety of activities to complete over a week.
-The emphasis of our homework is on practice – practicing the basics at home 1 on 1.
-This does require parents committing to spending the time with your child/ren practicing the learning.
-Don’t try and teach your child during this time, rather practice what they know – consolidate what they are learning.
+The emphasis of our homework is on practice – practising the basics at home 1 on 1.
+This does require parents committing to spending time with your child/ren practising the learning.
+Don’t try to teach your child during this time, rather practice what they know – consolidate what they are learning.

 Here are some general tips/reminders that you might find useful around homework: